Small-Loan-Studio/TGO/README.md

 lead.

 #### Release Candidate branches / bug fixes
-This is not super well defined but when we merge a release candidate to `main` any bugs found will be fixed in a RC branch cut off main.
+This is not super well defined but when we merge a release candidate to `release` any bugs found will be fixed in a RC branch cut off release.

-As changes are made in that RC branch they should be back ported to staging.
+As changes are made in that RC branch they should be back ported to tgo_dev.
-RC branches **should not** be merged back into main or subsequent staging->main merges will be problematic.
+RC branches **should not** be merged back into release or subsequent tgo_dev->release merges will be problematic.

 #### Feature / Personal branches

-When doing development on a specific feature you should start your branch off the most recent `staging` commit.
-As time passes your branch will fall "behind" the `staging` branch off which it was based.
-As that happens it's suggested you pull `staging` and then merge that into your branch.
-This helps reduce conflict when it's time for your feature to be submitted to `staging`.
+When doing development on a specific feature you should start your branch off the most recent `tgo_dev` commit.
+As time passes your branch will fall "behind" the `tgo_dev` branch off which it was based.
+As that happens it's suggested you pull `tgo_dev` and then merge that into your branch.
+This helps reduce conflict when it's time for your feature to be submitted to `tgo_dev`.

 Generally speaking you should cut a new branch for each new feature and retire that branch when you have completed the work you were doing.
 For example if I wanted to implement a new feature for a level I would:

-1. branch off `staging` and give my branch the name `envy-feature-name`
+1. branch off `tgo_dev` and give my branch the name `envy-feature-name`
 2. do the work making commits as needed
-3. occasionally update my local view of `staging` and merge that into `envy-feature-name`
+3. occasionally update my local view of `tgo_dev` and merge that into `envy-feature-name`
-4. When I'm done I would create a new PR to merge `envy-feature-name` into `staging`
+4. When I'm done I would create a new PR to merge `envy-feature-name` into `tgo_dev`
-5. Once I have completed any PR feedback and gotten an approval to merge I would squash-merge that back into staging
+5. Once I have completed any PR feedback and gotten an approval to merge I would squash-merge that back into tgo_dev
 6. I would then delete the branch `envy-feature-name` because it's all been submitted

 If I wanted to do a new bit of development I would repeat the process but use a new branch